-GEL2120 - Sedimentology, paleontology and stratigraphy or similar knowledge.
-Some basic knowledge of chemistry is helpful.
+- GEO2120 – Sedimentology / GEL2120 – Sedimentology, paleontology and stratigraphy (discontinued) or similar knowledge

-8 hours of lectures per week (4h+2h+2h).
+Teaching consists of 8 hours of lectures per week (4h+2h+2h).
 Extensive use of "hand-outs" and scientific papers is the nucleus of the teaching effort.
-Some class exercises in identification of compounds in chromatograms from GC-FID, GC-MS (biomarkers), Rock-Eval and TOC methodology is provided.
+Some class exercises in the identification of compounds in chromatograms from GC-FID, GC-MS (biomarkers), Rock-Eval and TOC methodology are provided.

 Language of examination